any-tdf/stdf/packages/create-stdf/templates/skt/README.md

-# SvelteKit + Tailwind + STDF
+# SvelteKit & Tailwind & STDF

-This template should help get you started developing with Svelte + Tailwind + STDF in SvelteKit.
+This template should help get you started developing with SvelteKit & Tailwind & STDF.

 ## Recommended IDE Setup